Postal Index Number

-A Postal Index Number (PIN; sometimes redundantly a PIN code) refers to a six-digit code in the Indian postal code system used by India Post.
-On 15 August 2023, the PIN system will be celebrated its 51st anniversary.
+A Postal Index Number (PIN; sometimes redundantly a PIN Code) refers to a six-digit code in the Indian postal code system used by India Post.

 History

 The PIN system was introduced on 15 August 1972 by Shriram Bhikaji Velankar, an additional secretary in the Government of India's Ministry of Communications.
 The system was introduced to simplify the manual sorting and delivery of mail by eliminating confusion over incorrect addresses, similar place names, and different languages used by the public.

 PIN structure

 The first digit of a PIN indicates the zone, the second indicates the sub-zone, and the third, combined with the first two, indicates the sorting district within that zone.
 The final three digits are assigned to individual post offices within the sorting district.

 Postal zones

 There are nine postal zones in India, including eight regional zones and one functional zone (for the Indian Army).
 The first digit of a PIN indicates the zone and is allocated over the 9 zones as follows: